 Why doesn't Siri find my business even though I'm on Google?
 Siri uses Apple Maps, not Google Maps.
 If you haven't claimed your listing through Apple Business Connect, Siri has no data source for your business.
 These are completely separate ecosystems.

 How long does it take to show up in voice search results?
 After claiming and verifying your listings, allow 2-4 weeks for changes to propagate across voice assistant platforms.
-Some aggregators take 30-90 days to sync fully.
+Some data aggregators take 30-90 days to sync fully.
+The good news: voice search results load 52% faster than typical search results, so once you're in, customers get to you quickly.

 Does schema markup directly register me with voice assistants?
 No—but it helps significantly.
 Schema makes your website's information machine-readable, which helps the search engines and directories that voice assistants rely on understand and trust your business data.